Aqueous20/Tropical-Treasures/README.md

 added banners for each shop category page (men women kids) using shop context api

 August 3,2025
-started login and signup compoonent
+started login and signup design

+August 4,2025
+completed the login and signup html structure design for the login and signup page